QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

     st[0].plot()

-By storing the data as miniSEED files, we not only make it easy to plot and manipulate the data using python libraries through obspy.
-We also can use miniSEEDs impressive compression routines to effciently store large volumes of data.
-To access this, we store values in the scanmseed object as integers.
-To return the values stored in the `scanmseed` object to the real values, divide the coalesence traces by 5 and the X, and Y traces by 6.
-The depth (Z trace) is stored to the nearest millimetre, the exact number to divide the output by will depend on your units.
+Storing the data as miniSEED files not only makes it easy to plot and manipulate the data using ObsPy, but also enables us to use miniSEEDs impressive compression routines (STEIM1/2) to efficiently store large volumes of data.
+To facilitate this, we store values in the scanmseed file as integers, retaining the original float point values to some fixed precision.
+These are: 5 for the two coalescence traces, 6 for X and Y. The depth (Z) is stored to the nearest millimetre, the exact number depending on your choice of units for the LUT.
+To return the values stored in the `scanmseed` object to the real values, divide each trace by the appropriate factor.

 Running `detect` across a large waveform archive
 ===================================================